School Counselor Workshop

 Register now and pay later!
 We accept credit card, check, and Purchase Orders (PO) for payment.

-All cancellations must be submitted in writing before February 3, 2023 to receive a refund.
+All cancellations must be submitted in writing to outreach before February 1, 2024 to receive a refund.

 Please contact our office at outreach or by phone at 765-286-6156.

 We look forward to having you join us!